brilliantlabsAR/docs/frame/building-apps-lua.md

 | `frame.camera.set_gain(gain)`               | Sets the gain value manually.
 Note that `camera.auto{}` will override this value. `gain` can be a value between `0` and `248`
 | `frame.camera.set_white_balance(r, g, b)`   | Sets the digital gains of the R, G and B channels for fine tuning white balance. `r`, `g` and `b` can be values between `0` and `1023`
 | `frame.camera.set_register(address, value)` | Allows for hacking the camera's internal registers. `address` can be any 16-bit register address of the camera, and `value` any 8-bit value to write to that address
+| `frame.camera.get_register(address, value)` | Reads back a value from the camera's internal registers. `address` can be any 16-bit register address of the camera.
+The 8bit value of the register will be returned
 | `frame.camera.power_save(enable)`           | When `enable` is set to `true`, the camera will enter power saving mode and turn off.
 This feature may be used to save battery life when the camera is not needed.
-No camera operations are available when this mode is enabled.
+When this mode is enabled, the only available camera functions will be `camera.read()` and `camera.read_raw()`.
 Note that the camera will sleep and wake up automatically when using `frame.sleep()` so this function isn't needed in most cases

 ---